-In the past there was also quite a price difference between nondimmable and dimmable but with everything becoming digital and software focused, the price difference is getting smaller.
-As for the market trend - I think people will only replace their lighting once going from fluorescent to LED but they won't go dimmable.
+In the past there was also quite a price difference between non-dimmable and dimmable but with everything becoming digital and software focused, the price difference is getting smaller.
+As for the market trend - I think people will only replace their lighting once - going from fluorescent to LED but they won't go dimmable.
 But the next time they go they'll ask for remote control and they'll want everything.
 So there are a few steps.

 But it's remarkable in the sense that it takes the market a while to adopt.
 LED penetration almost took 15 years to get to a reasonable level.
 But you would be surprised at the number of non-LED converters we are still selling.
-We still have conventional converters and as long While the competency for LED light sources is concentrated in Jennersdorf, electronics and intelligent systems are the domain of the engineers at the headquarters in Dornbirn as customers want them in reasonable volumes, we will keep on making them.
-But we know it will stop one day.
+We still have conventional converters and as long follower".
+Today the technologies, with

+While the competency for LED light sources is concentrated in Jennersdorf, electronics and intelligent systems are the domain of the engineers at the headquarters in Dornbirn products such as company aims to lead, at least in some key itself as a "fast